soupi/learn-haskell-blog-generator/src/11-next.md

 It is often the best place to learn about the Haskell language.

-However, don't feel pressured to learn everything Haskell offers right away.
+However, don't feel pressured to learn everything Haskell has to offer right away.
 Mastering Haskell is a journey that can take a lot of time.
 Most of us are definitely not there yet, but we can still be very productive with Haskell, build real-world projects, and even discover new techniques and concepts ourselves.